apache/whimsy/MACOSX.md

-For the second step (`brew info passenger`), you will need to follow the instructions -- which essentially is to copy a few lines to to a specified location.
+For the second step (`brew info passenger`), you will need to follow the instructions -- which essentially is to copy a few lines to to a specified location, typically `/etc/apache2/other/passenger.conf`.

 If your ruby is installed in `/usr/local/bin`, change the last line to

 ```
 PassengerDefaultRuby /usr/local/bin/ruby